oxygenxml/oxygen-git-client-addon/README.md

 - **When detecting a Git repository inside a newly opened project:**
   - **Always switch to the new working copy**
   - **Never switch to the new working copy**
-  - **Always ask**
+  - **Always ask** (default value)

   This determines what happens in regards to the current working copy when a project that contains a Git repository is opened in the **Project** side-view in Oxygen.
 - **Notify me about new commits in the remote repository** - When this option is selected, Oxygen will show notification messages when it detects that new commits have been pushed to the remote repository.
+By default this option is not selected.
+- **Update all submodules after pulling changes from the remote repository** - If this option is selected, when a repository is updated using the _Pull_ operation, all submodules are updated as well.
+This option is selected by default.

 ## Editor variables
 The Git Client contributes the following editor variables to Oxygen: